alb473/SYSEN-5151-Team-3/README.md

 - **API**: RESTful service built with R Plumber for data processing
 - **Database**: Public Google Sheets as a data source (simulating a database)
 - **AI Agent**: LLM integration for intelligent data summarization

+## Solution/Objective

+- **Single Rewards Tracker**: A mobile application that brings together rewards, perks, and offers from all the credit cards.
+- **Unified Dashboard**: View and manage all credit card rewards, balances, and benefits in one easy-to-use interface.
+- **AI Assistant**: AI-powered assistant that learns spending habits across multiple cards and the rewards marketplace to deliver tailored strategies for maximizing benefits.
+- **Personalized Recommendations**: Get real-time guidance on the best card to use for each purchase category (travel, dining, groceries, and others).
+- **Smart Reminders**: Stay on top of expiring rewards, rotating bonus categories, and limited-time offers with timely alerts.

 ## 🏗️ Architecture